 - Fluid in the lungs.
 Pleural effusion, or fluid within the chest cavity, is caused by several conditions including heart failure and cancer.
 Dogs with pleural effusion often have rapid, shallow breathing.

 - Asthma.
 Dogs can suffer from asthma similar to that of humans.
 It’s typically caused by an allergic reaction that affects the airways and can result in difficulty breathing, excessive panting, coughing, and wheezing.
-Older dogs and certain smaller breeds, such as pugs, bulldogs, and Maltese, are more prone to asthma.
+Older dogs and certain smaller breeds, such as pugs, American bulldogs, and Maltese, are more prone to asthma.

 - Upper respiratory infections.
 Canine influenza and canine infectious tracheobronchitis also called kennel cough are highly contagious respiratory diseases.
 Any upper respiratory infection may cause pneumonia, especially in young or immunocompromised dogs.
 When a dog has pneumonia, rapid or labored breathing may occur.

 - Trachea issues.
 A tracheal collapse makes it difficult for air to get to a dog’s lungs.
 It typically affects middle-aged and older dogs and is a progressive disease.
 The most common sign is a persistent, dry, harsh cough that may sound like a goose honk.
 When a dog has a severe case of collapsing trachea, it can have difficulty breathing properly and may have an increased respiratory rate.